 - What do I need to do if my child is absent from school?

-You will need to advise the front office that your child will be absent from school and why.
-You can ring the office to do this or email firstname.lastname@example.org, or via text message to 0481 191 388.
+Please advise the front office that your child will be absent from school and why.
+You may ring the office on 8955 2000, email to firstname.lastname@example.org, or via text message to 0481 191 388.

 - Do you have a school dress code?

 We have school uniforms available for purchase at the front office and we also have some second-hand clothing.
 The school uniform is a navy or red t‑shirt and navy shorts or pants, we also have a school dress available.
 Full brimmed hats or bucket hats can also be purchased.
 No caps are permitted.

 - Can I volunteer in my child’s classroom?